-Before any program or erase command can be accepted, the FLASH clock divider register (FCDIV) must be written to set the internal clock for the FLASH module to a frequency (f{FCLK}) between 150 kHz and 200 kHz (see Section 4.6.1, "FLASH Clock Divider Register (FCDIV)").
+Before any program or erase command can be accepted, the FLASH clock divider register (FCDIV) must be written to set the internal clock for the FLASH module to a frequency ( $f{FCLK}$ ) between 150 kHz and 200 kHz (see Table 4.6.1).
 This register can be written only once, so normally this write is done during reset initialization.
 FCDIV cannot be written if the access error flag, FACCERR in FSTAT, is set.
 The user must ensure that FACCERR is not set before writing to the FCDIV register.
-One period of the resulting clock ($1/f{FCLK}$) is used by the command processor to time program and erase pulses.
-An integer number of these timing pulses are used by the command processor to complete a program or erase command.
+One period of the resulting clock ( $1/f{FCLK}$ ) is used by the command processor to time program and erase pulses.
+An integer number of these timing pulses is used by the command processor to complete a program or erase command.

 Table 4-5 shows program and erase times.
-The bus clock frequency and FCDIV determine the frequency of FCLK (f{FCLK}).
-The time for one cycle of FCLK is $t{FCLK} = 1/f{FCLK}$.
-The times are shown as a number of cycles of FCLK and as an absolute time for the case where $t{FCLK} = 5 \mu s$.
+The bus clock frequency and FCDIV determine the frequency of FCLK ( $f{FCLK}$ ).
+The time for one cycle of FCLK is $t{FCLK} = 1/f{FCLK}$ .
+The times are shown as a number of cycles of FCLK and as an absolute time for the case where $t{FCLK} = 5$ μs.
 Program and erase times shown include overhead for the command state machine and enabling and disabling of program and erase voltages.